 We apply a strict policy to those recipients or data processors to keep your data safe and protect your privacy.
 In particular:

-Whenever we transfer any data out of the UK, we ensure a similar degree of protection is afforded to it and treated with the same security measures regardless of location, and in accordance with our internal processes and policies as well as regulatory and legal obligations.
+Whenever we transfer any data out of the UK, we ensure that the degree of protection afforded to it is not materially lower than in the UK and that there are appropriate safeguards in place governing the transfer and subsequent processing, in accordance with our internal processes and policies as well as regulatory and legal obligations.
 In particular, we ensure that at least one of the following safeguards is implemented:

 1. the right to be informed – the provision of clear and concise information about what we do with your personal data, as outlined within this Data & Privacy Notice